rcliftonharvey/ajaxclient/README.md

 var area = 'shoulder';
 ajax.post('url-to-resource?do=' + action + '&on=' + area);
 ```
->**Note** that for easier usability, *POST* parameters are passed into the AJAX Client via the URL argument of the *.get()* or *.post()* calls.
+>**Note** that for easier usability, *POST* parameters are passed into the AJAX Client via the URL argument of the *.post()* method.
 The AJAX Client will dissect the URL string by itself and turn URL parameters into valid POST request variables, without sending readable URL parameters to the remote.

+When a *.get()* or *.post()* request is called through the AJAX Client, it will try to locate and retrieve the resource, and it will fire any events that have event handlers assigned along the way, like the *ajax.on.success()* and *ajax.on.error()* a few examples up.

 > The AJAX Client doesn't encrypt or decrypt anything you send or receive through it, nor does it check for or take action against malicious code.
 You will have to implement your own measures to ensure your application runs safely.

-When a *.get()* or *.post()* request is called through the AJAX Client, it will try to locate and retrieve the resource, and it will fire any events that have event handlers assigned along the way, like the *ajax.on.success()* and *ajax.on.error()* a few examples up.

 -------------------------------------------------------------------------------------------------------